-Invertebrates have a special fluid-filled organ for perception of gravity.
+Invertebrates have a special fluid-filled organ for the perception of gravity.
 This organ is called the statocyst.
 This is essentially a fluid-filled chamber that has minute, sensitive hairs lining its walls.
 It also contains tiny stone-like grains called statoliths.
 Depending on the animal, these statoliths may be fixed loosely to the sensitive hairs or be free-moving.
 When the animal changes orientation or position, information about the same is conveyed to the sense-hairs by the statolith’s pressure.

 Explore the other senses, or even more fascinating topics by registering at BYJU’S Biology.